mondaycom/monday-graphql-api/README.md

 - [@mondaydotcomorg/api](./packages/api) - Our official sdk, used to make api calls
 - [@mondaydotcomorg/api-types](./packages/api-types) - Types
 - [@mondaydotcomorg/setup-api](./packages/setup-api) - After installing the api, use this to setup typed api environment
-- [@mondaydotcomorg/monday-api-mcp](./packages/agent-toolkit) - Toolkit for MCP / agents.
-- [@mondaydotcomorg/monday-api-mcp](./packages/monday-api-mcp) - MCP for monday using the API.

 ## Development